Why UAE Property Offers Higher ROI than Europe & the US

 Financing Costs: The Impact of Mortgages

-If the property acquisition is financed through a mortgage, the associated interest payments will directly reduce the net profit generated by the investment.
+When a property acquisition is financed via a mortgage, the resulting interest payments will directly diminish the net profit produced by the investment.

 Transaction Costs: The Expenses of Buying and Selling